EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

     If the **Other** option is selected, the field becomes editable and any display name can be entered.

-1. Select one or more groups to assign the user to.
+1. Assign access rights in the **Access Rights** section:

+    7.1 Select a scope tab: Design Repositories, Deploy Repositories, or Projects depending on the level of the access rights that must be provided.

+    7.2 In the selected tab, choose the target from the left list.
+For example, choose a repository or a specific project on the related tabs.

+    7.3 From the right list, select the role to grant.
+For example, Viewer.

+    7.4 To add another target–role pair, select **+ Add Role** and repeat.

+    7.5 To remove an entry, select the **Remove** icon on that row.

-2. Click **Save** to complete.
+3. Click **Save** to complete.

 The system displays the new user in the **Users** list.
 If the username and password values are the same, an exclamation mark is displayed next to the username.
 A user can change the password to improve security.